AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-features.md

 >[!NOTE]
 >
->For more details on Generate ID, Insert element before or after the current element, and Unwrap an element, see [Other features in the Editor](web-editor-other-features.md#).
+>For more details on Generate ID, Insert element before or after the current element, and Unwrap an element, view [Other features in the Editor](web-editor-other-features.md#).

 **View Configure**